Adversarial score matching and improved sampling for image generation: Abstract

 \section{Abstract}

-Denoising score matching with Annealed Langevin Sampling (DSM-ALS) is a recent approach to generative modeling.
-Despite the convincing visual quality of samples, this method appears to perform worse than Generative Adversarial Networks (GANs) under the Fréchet Inception Distance, a popular metric for generative models.
+Denoising Score Matching with Annealed Langevin Sampling (DSM-ALS) has recently found success in generative modeling.
+The approach works by first training a neural network to estimate the score of a distribution, and then using Langevin dynamics to sample from the data distribution assumed by the score network.
+Despite the convincing visual quality of samples, this method appears to perform worse than Generative Adversarial Networks (GANs) under the Fréchet Inception Distance, a standard metric for generative models.
 We show that this apparent gap vanishes when \em denoising \em the final Langevin samples using the score network.
-In addition, we propose two improvements to DSM-ALS: 1) Consistent Annealed Sampling as a more stable alternative to Annealed Langevin Sampling, and 2) a hybrid training formulation, composed of both denoising score matching and adversarial objectives.
-By combining both of these techniques and exploring different network architectures, we elevate score matching methods and obtain results competitive with state-of-the-art image generation on CIFAR-10.
+In addition, we propose two improvements to DSM-ALS: 1) Consistent Annealed Sampling as a more stable alternative to Annealed Langevin Sampling, and 2) a hybrid training formulation, composed of both Denoising Score Matching and adversarial objectives.
+By combining these two techniques and exploring different network architectures, we elevate score matching methods and obtain results competitive with state-of-the-art image generation on CIFAR-10.